alexharri/website/posts/sharing-work-internally.md

 <Image src="~/wall-side-of-corner.jpg" width={600} plain />

-I usually pair this with a before-after comparisons.
+I usually pair actions and before-after comparisons.
 Here are some examples of before-after actions from my work on the wall tool for Arkio's 2.0 release:

 <ImageCarousel
   width={600}